oxfordinternetinstitute/oxonfair/README.md

     pip install -e .\[tests\]

-You probably don't want to install this unless you're looking to modify the codebase.
+This is only needed if you're looking to modify the codebase.

 ## Examples